"Dark Tourism and Place Identity" edited by Leanne White & Elspeth Frew (London: Routledge, 2013)

 is "largely the result of systematic looting, rather than natural decay".
 That's going too far as well.
 There has been a certain degree of looting, and some objects have been re-ordered to appeal to photographers' tastes and expectations, and there are graffiti to be seen, yes.
 But it is still the case that natural decay has had a far greater impact.
 Trees growing on balconies or football pitches, collapsed stairs, peeling paint and all that is natural decay and not man-made.
 And these aspects are far more important in the overall experience of the place than the little details that have been "tampered" with.

 Stone also claims that only recently government-sanctioned tours have officially been licensed and that before this the commercially offered tours to the "zone" had been "illegal" for a decade or so.
 When I went in 2006 we all had to apply for official permits, papers were checked at the entry points by official guards, and the guides briefing and taking groups round the sites were also officially appointed and employed by the Chernobyl site's management.
 So unless all of that was a clever front, I really cannot see in what way that should have been illegal?
 I am aware that there was a short period in 2011 (I think) when the government suspended the tours on offer, but that was more due to internal inter-ministerial quarrels (re: within who's remit it was to issue what papers and who gets what share of the money generated by such tours).
 But it doesn't mean all tours had hitherto been illegal.
-OK, there have been some people who entered the zone surreptitiously, i.e. illegally, rather than through the official checkpoints.
-But that's not Chernobyl tourism.
-It's more "urban exploration" (where illegality of access is often even a crucial incentive).
+OK, there have been some people who entered the zone surreptitiously, i.e. illegally, rather than through the official checkpoints (the so-called "stalkers").
+But that's not Chernobyl tourism proper, it's more "urban exploration" (where illegality of access is often even a crucial incentive).
 And it's not in the form of organized tours.
 So labelling these tours offhandedly as (having in the past been) illegal, is quite an accusation, which should at least have been backed up by some form of explanation.
 I presume that the author may not actually have been on any Chernobyl tour himself, otherwise I believe this accusation would not have appeared in this chapter.
 The cause of the misunderstanding may simply lie with the media, where reference to allegedly illegal tours in the past can indeed be frequently found.
 I presume one journalist misinterpreted the 2011 situation with the suspension of tours and everybody else just copied it without checking the facts.
 Journalistic Chinese whispers, as it were.
 It wouldn't be the first time.
 It goes to show how unreliable mass media sources can be for academic research.

 What about the rest of the book, then?
 The chapter on celebrity car-crash sites by Gary Best is certainly the best of the bunch in terms of readability and fun.
 I actually had to laugh out loud several times when reading it.
 That doesn't happen a lot with academic texts!
 Its style in general is highly entertaining and lucid.
 In a way this is the antithesis to Phil Stone's chapter.
 But that also applies the other way round.
 Best's text actually isn't very academic, neither in style nor in content.
 It's more of a light-hearted report – with an entertainment factor helped by the nature of the topic: celebrities and (fading) stardom.
 But at the end you are left wondering what it actually contributed to the book in terms of its aim.
 The concept of 'place identity' is not even mentioned once.
 It also is more about the celebrities in question (James Dean, Jayne Mansfield, Grace Kelly, Princess Di) and their stories, than about the "managing and interpreting of dark sites" (= the book's subtitle).